ak9024/go-chatgpt-sdk/README.md

 # go-chatgpt-sdk

-ChatGPT SDK for Go Language, inspired by [chatgpt-go](https://github.com/chatgp/chatgpt-go), but with a different approach, this lib provide a response [struct](./struct.go).
+ChatGPT SDK for Go Language, inspired by [chatgpt-go](https://github.com/chatgp/chatgpt-go), but with a different approach, this lib provides a response [struct](./struct.go).

 ## Install